-If there is one thing that everyone knows, it’s that you have to start out puppies on puppy food.
+If there is one thing that everyone knows, it’s that you have to start out puppies on food for them.
 And then at some point later, maybe when the pup is a year old, you can switch him over to adult food.
 Right?

 Well, no. There’s a bit more to it than that.